-India need football fans and captain Sunil Chhetri is requesting the country to support them, watch video
+Abuse us but please support the team: Captain Sunil Chhetri is requesting India to support the national football team, watch video

-Indian football captain Sunil Chhetri, who starred in India’s 5-0 win over Chinese Taipei by scoring a hattrick, appealed to the people of the country to come watch the matches in stadiums and support the game of football.
+Indian football captain Sunil Chhetri, who starred in India’s 5-0 win over Chinese Taipei by scoring a hattrick, appealed to the people of the country to come and watch the matches in stadiums and support the game of football.

-In a Twitter video posted by the 33-year old, Chhetri requested those who are not fans or have lost hope to come watch them play in the stadiums, even if they want to criticise as this is an important time for Indian football.
+In a video posted on Twitter, the 33-year old requested those who are not fans or have lost hope to come and watch them play in stadiums, even if they want to criticise as this is an important time for Indian football.
 Thanking those who came to watch Intercontinental Cup match against Chinese Taipei, Chhetri said, “All those from the country who came to Mumbai to support us – amazing.
 All the fans from Mumbai who came and watched us, thank you so much for the encouragement.
 It means the world to us.”

 “But today I am not making a video for you guys.
 I am gonna speak and appeal to all of you who did not come.
 To everyone who is not a football fan, please come and watch us for two reasons.
 No. 1 – it’s the best game in the world and No. 2 – we play for our country.
 We will make sure that once you come to watch us, you will not return the same person back home.”

-Chhetri also addressed those who have lost hope, “To all of you who are fans of big European clubs and support European clubs with so much passion, thinking that the level is not the same.
+Chhetri also addressed those who have lost hope.
+“To all of you who are fans of big European clubs and support European clubs with so much passion, thinking that our level is not the same.
 Agreed, the level is not the same, it is not even close.
 But with our desire and determination, we will make sure to make your time worth.
 To all of you who have lost hope, I request you to come and watch us in the stadiums.”

 This is nothing but a small plea from me to you.
 Take out a little time and give me a listen. pic.twitter.com/fcOA3qPH8i